giampaolo/psutil/docs/glossary.rst

    zombie process

-      A process that has finished executing but whose exit status has not yet been collected by its parent (via ``wait()``).
-The OS keeps a minimal entry in the process table so the parent can retrieve the exit code.
-Zombies consume no CPU or memory but do occupy a PID and a process-table slot.
-On UNIX, long-lived zombies indicate a bug in the parent.
-See :attr:`STATUS_ZOMBIE` and :exc:`ZombieProcess`.
+      A process that has exited but whose entry remains in the process table until its parent calls ``wait()``.
+Zombies hold a PID but consume no CPU or memory.
+      See :ref:`faq_zombie_process`.